Abraj Omar: An Elegant Haven Blending Sophistication and Spirituality in the Heart of Makkah

 Date

-(MENAFN- Golin Mena) Alesayi Holding Unveils "Abraj Omar Hotel & Residences by MGallery" at Cityscape 2024

-Riyadh, Saudi Arabia – Date 14 Nov 2024: At Cityscape 2024, Alesayi Holding; represented by its real estate sector; proudly announces the launch of its luxurious project, "Abraj Omar Hotel & Residences by MGallery," a development redefining upscale hospitality just steps from the Holy Kaaba.
+(MENAFN- Golin MENA) Riyadh, Saudi Arabia – November 14 2024: At Cityscape 2024, Alesayi Holding; represented by its real estate sector; proudly announces the launch of its luxurious project, "Abraj Omar Hotel & Residences by MGallery," a development redefining upscale hospitality just steps from the Holy Kaaba.
 The project reflects Alesayi Holding's vision of creating an exquisite sanctuary that harmonizes spirituality and elegance, offering an exceptional experience for pilgrims and residents alike.

 Located in the heart of the sacred city, a mere 300 meters from the Holy Mosque and under 800 meters from the Kaaba, "Abraj Omar" spans approximately 60,000 square meters.
 With 200 luxury residential units and 280 hotel rooms, the project is designed to comfortably host around 2,000 guests at once, providing a refined and serene atmosphere that allows visitors to focus fully on their spiritual journey.